KarthikeyanSivarasu12/Third-Semester/IITPKD-Workshop/notes.md

 await is like asking a question.
 "Are you done yet?"
 If the answer is "yes", then you get the result.
 If the answer is "no", then you wait until the answer is "yes".

+NPM
+//npm is a package manager for node.js

+//REST API

+GET is  used to request data from a specified resource.That is receive POST is used to send data to a server to create/update a resource.That is send PUT is used to send data to a server to create/update a resource.That is send DELETE is used to delete a specified resource.That is send

+//JASON FILE

+//JSON is a syntax for storing and exchanging data.
+//JSON is text, written with JavaScript object notation.
+//JSON is a lightweight data-interchange format.
+//JSON is language independent *
+//JSON is "self-describing" and easy to understand